Mature Masculine

 Paradoxically, devotion creates freedom.
 When we commit to something, we stop wasting energy on endless options and can pour ourselves fully into what matters.

-This is the freedom of the craftsman who has chosen his craft, the partner who has chosen their beloved, the practitioner who has chosen their path and can go deeper than those who constantly change direction.
+This is the freedom of the craftsman who has chosen his craft, the partner who has chosen his beloved, the practitioner who has chosen his path and can go deeper than those who constantly change direction.

 Without devotion, we stay on the surface of everything.
 We sample but never taste.
 We start but never finish.
 We court but never marry the work that would transform us.